OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ## Characters

+In the *Dungeon Legacy* ruleset, a **character** is synonymous with a hero, player character, protagonist, villain, non-player character, antagonist, monster, and even a god.
+Most often, this ruleset separates characters from monsters.

 The ***Players*** direct the actions of the **heroes** - a.k.a. player characters (PC or PCs), the protagonists trying to survive and thrive during the adventures.

-The ***Gamemaster (GM)*** directs the actions of the **villains** - a.k.a. non-player characters (NPC or NPCs) - the antagonists trying to undermine the heroes; this includes all beasts, bosses, and powers-that-be.
+The ***Gamemaster (GM)*** directs the actions of the **villains** - a.k.a. non-player characters (NPC or NPCs) - the antagonists trying to undermine the heroes; this includes all monsters and powers-that-be.
 It is also the GM's responsibility to create and oversee the adventures.

 >***Player Safety.*** A gamemaster is usually more experienced and holds all the power, which comes with great responsibility.
 However, newer players will face dangers and unique challenges they may not be accustomed to or comfortable with.
 Before starting, both the gamemaster and the players should set any expectations they feel are essential.
 Always respect each other and pause the game when issues arise.
 Discuss what is happening and adjust things before proceeding with the game; a session zero can be used this way.
 Nuff Said.

 Although it's the gamemaster's job to create, arbitrate, narrate, and run the adventures, it's everyone's job to create an atmosphere of fun.
 Together, the gamemaster and the players co-write the ongoing storyline from each person's - or character's - point of view.
 The storyline is continually generated - moment to moment - from the minds of the gamemaster, the players, and the results of each dice roll.

 >***Gamemaster's Discretion.*** Simply put, the gamemaster has the final say over ANY rule, decision, or situation.
-If the GM wishes to pass judgment, change, or houserule anything in the game - on the spot - that is within the GM's purview.
+If the GM wishes to make a judgment call, change, or houserule anything in the game - on the spot - that is within the GM's purview.
 However, it's always best to set expectations and discuss any homebrewed changes before playing; a session zero can be used this way.
 Nuff Said.

 ## Modes